Updated May 2023

-Download a PDF copy of this Fact sheet: Internationally qualified registered nurses with a sole qualification in mental health, disability or paediatric nursing (112 KB, PDF)
+Download a PDF copy of this Fact sheet: Internationally qualified registered nurses applying for registration with a sole qualification in mental health nursing, paediatric nursing and disability nursing (242 KB, PDF)

 The Nursing and Midwifery Board of Australia (NMBA) undertakes functions as set by the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
 The NMBA regulates the practice of nursing and midwifery in Australia, and one of its key roles is to protect the public.
 The NMBA does this by developing registration standards, professional codes, guidelines and standards for practice which together establish the requirements for the professional and safe practice of nurses and midwives in Australia.

-Information about the assessment model for the qualifications of IQNMs is published on the NMBA website.
+Information about the assessment model for internationally qualified nurses and midwives (IQNMs) is published on the NMBA website.

-This following information is applicable for internationally qualified registered nurses with qualifications solely in mental health, disability or paediatric nursing.
+This following information is applicable for internationally qualified registered nurses (IQRNs) seeking registration with qualifications solely in mental health nursing, disability nursing or paediatric nursing.

-The NMBA expects that nurses and midwives recognise and work within their scope of practice which is determined by their education, training, authorisation, competence, qualifications and experience, in accordance with local policy1.To expand your scope of practice beyond the area of practice in which you hold the notation, you will first need to complete an NMBA-approved program of study leading to general registration as a registered nurse and apply to the NMBA to have the notation removed.
+The NMBA expects that nurses and midwives recognise and work within their scope of practice which is determined by their foundational education, training, authorisation, competence, qualifications and experience, in accordance with local policy1.To expand your scope of practice beyond the area of practice in which you hold the notation, you will first need to complete an NMBA-approved program of study leading to general registration as a registered nurse and apply to the NMBA to have the notation removed.

 1Nursing and Midwifery Board of Australia - Code of conduct for nurses 1 March 2018 - 2.2(e)